DuncanBrewster/color-generator/README.md

 ## Features
 * Enter in a color or its hex code and recieve 10 lighter tints and 10 darker shades of the entered color
-* tints and shades can be copied to your clipboard with a single click
+* Tints and shades can be copied to your clipboard with a single click
 * Is mobile and desktop friendly

 ## Installation